-With roasted potatoes, salty prosciutto, and spicy peppers, this specialty of sautéed escarole makes for a full-flavored side dish.
+With roasted potatoes and spicy peppers, this specialty of Utica, New York, makes for a full-flavored side dish.
+This recipe first appeared in our December 2011 issue along with the special feature Italian America.

 - 1⁄2 cup plus 1 tbsp. olive oil